lguzzon-scratchbook/gdb/docs/GenosDB-Distributed-Trust-Model.md

 - **Verifiable Actions:** Every operation is digitally signed, ensuring authenticity and integrity.
 - **Shared Constitution:** Rules (such as roles and permissions) are embedded in the software and are consistent across all nodes.

-## The Software Security Manager (SSM): Local Enforcer of Trust
+## The Security Manager (SM): Local Enforcer of Trust
-Each node runs a Security Manager (SSM) that inspects all incoming operations, verifying them against its internal rulebook.
-The SSM does not trust any peer by default; it requires cryptographic proof and checks permissions based on its constitution.
+Each node runs a Security Manager (SM) that inspects all incoming operations, verifying them against its internal rulebook.
+The SM does not trust any peer by default; it requires cryptographic proof and checks permissions based on its constitution.

 ## Defense Against Manipulation: The Case of Eve
 - **Scenario A:** Eve, a guest, attempts to promote herself to a manager.
 Alice’s node: